 The MBA project team used SONAD at different student social functions on campus.
 This included a formal dinner of a university club and a student basketball team competition.
 SONAD was used for distributing information to the spectators in real time as well as running a raffle for the dinner guests.

 Several questionnaires were used for providing the feedback to the lecturer.

 SONAD AT COLLEGE ADMISSIONS: ADMITTED STUDENTS DAY

 SONAD is being test-implemented at the campus of the Stony Brook State University of New York.
 The testing program was a part of the MBA course Innovations in Technologies at the SBU College of Business.
 Several projects implemented by the MBA student project teams are outlined below.

-Use of SONAD in Medical Offices and at Medical Emergencies
+SONAD FOR Medical Offices and Medical Emergencies

-SONAD IN lecture hall and classroom
+SONAD IN A lecture hall

-In this project, SONAD was used for delivering contextualized information to the class in real time, and the materials were discussed.
-The lecture was concluded with several Vote sonas providing feedback to the lecturer.
+In this project, SONAD was used in a large auditorium presentation, NUCLEAR DILEMMA for delivering subject-related information to the phones of the students in real time as the materials were presented and discussed.

 SONAD-based questionnaires were used both for challenging the students to offer their resolutions to the presented dilemmas related to use of nuclear energy and for providing their feedback to the lecturer about the content of the presentation.